9teMare/solana-speedrun/README.md

 # Tale of Kentridge

 ## Play it here: https://tale-of-kentridge.onrender.com/
+## If you don't have a Solana wallet, we have you covered: https://tale-of-kentridge-offchain.onrender.com/

 The game client is built with Turbo, a Rust-based 2D game engine, the smart contract is written in Solidity and compiled to Solana binaries with Solang.
 We have also integrated Nokiamon, a card in our Humanoid deck, check it out!